 To qualify under this scheme, you must:

-- have been a local authority tenant when your tenancy and property transferred to the Housing Association
+- Have been a council tenant when your tenancy and property transferred to the housing association

 Right to Acquire

 You may also be able to buy your home is through the Right to Acquire scheme.
 This depends on whether or not your home was built with a Government grant (we can check this for you).

 If you qualify for Right to Acquire you may be eligible for a discount on the full market value of your home.
 The maximum discount applicable for this scheme is £16,000.

 - You must have held a tenancy for a period of five years or more with a housing association or a local authority